 What do people with no credit and bad credit have in common?
 Both groups of consumers may struggle to find financing for an automobile purchase.
 However, there are other non-traditional options available.
 Here's how the financing is different:No credit car financing

 If you’ve been denied an auto loan because you have no credit or minimal credit history, you may want to consider a dealer that specializes in no credit car financing.
 No credit car dealers understand that you are a credit newbie and may be willing to take a risk on you in exchange for a higher return in the form of interest.

-Having bad credit isn’t the end of the world, but you may find it extremely difficult to secure financing.
+Having bad credit isn’t the end of the world, but you may find it difficult to secure financing.
 Since lenders can see how you handled debt products in the past, they may not be convinced that you’ll treat their loan any differently.
-The good news is that there are lenders that specifically focus on financing with bad credit, and will help you rebuild your credit score.
+The good news is that there are lenders that specifically focus on financing with bad credit.

 Having no credit means that you simply don't have a history of borrowing funds and repaying them over the long-term.
 It's not that your credit is good or bad, it just doesn't exist yet.

 If you're hoping to get an auto loan with no credit, here are a few steps to take.
 Consistently making on-time payments on a car loan will help increase your credit history over time.
 This will in turn, assure lenders you know how to manage credit and get you on the right financial path.Step 1: Put at least 10% down

 When trying to get an auto loan with no credit the more money you can put down the better.
 The lender will view you as less of a risk and help find you a great deal on a no credit auto loan.

 At the very least you want to pay a 10% down payment, but obviously if you can pay more, then do so.
 Any amount you pay upfront will mean less interest and fees you'll have to pay over the lifetime of the auto loan.Step 2: Shop around and negotiate